sparlund/new_abaqus/README.md

 ### Examples
 ## Example #1, 2D
 This example is in 2D, and contains ~800 elements and ~900 nodes, with a mix of quad and trias.
-The results are the same between Abaqus (C) and new_abaqus.
+The geometry is fixed on the left hand side and a point force F is applied on the right, see figure below.
+The results are exactly the same between Abaqus (C) and new_abaqus.
 Original geometry             |  Deformed geometry :-------------------------:|:-------------------------:
 <img src="src/images/ex3.png" width="75%"/>  |  <img src="src/images/ex3_displacement.png" width="75%"/>